btcid/indodax-official-api-docs/Marketdata-websocket.md

 ### Trade Activity

-Provide real-time transactions and trading activity for cryptocurrencies, offering insights into market dynamics and trends.
+Provides real-time transactions and trading activity for cryptocurrencies, offering insights into market dynamics and trends.
 Use market:trade-activity-<pair> as channel.
 Change <pair> to the one that you want to subscribe to.

 Request: